theatlantic/jump.ios/Docs/Upgrade Guide.md

 3. Follow the process described JUMP Integration Guide

 ### Upgrading from any version to v3.7 or greater
 The Janrain iOS SDK now requires Automatic Reference Counting (ARC).
-Follow the generalized upgrade process and but do *NOT* add the `-fno-objc-arc` compiler flag to the Janrain sources.
+Follow the generalized upgrade process but do *NOT* add the `-fno-objc-arc` compiler flag to the Janrain sources.

 ### Upgrading from any version to v3.6 or greater